-- That the breath alcohol concentration obtained from the subject was reproducible and not adversely affected by some single unexpected event . - That any potential differences in the breath alcohol concentration owing to how the subject provided the sample are minimal.
-Potential differences in the measured BrAC due to sampling variability are accounted for by charging the subject with the lower of the two results and applying a measurement uncertainty of +/-5% or 0.005, whichever is higher. - That residual or mouth alcohol did not have any significant effect on the breath alcohol readings.
+- That the breath alcohol concentration obtained from the subject was reproducible and not adversely affected by some single unexpected event. - That any potential difference in the breath alcohol concentration owing to how the subject provided the samples is minimal.
+Potential differences in the measured BrAC due to sampling variability are accounted for by charging the subject with the lower of the two results and applying a measurement uncertainty of +/-5% or 0.005 g/210L, whichever is higher. - That residual or mouth alcohol did not have any significant effect on the breath alcohol readings.